Sail-making for your Kayak Sail Kit

 Tarpaulin (from Poundland/DollarTree/Your local $1 store/Hardware store) – See drawings below for size.

-Luff (Mast Sleeve) & Foot (Boom Sleeve) Fabric – Could be any tough fabric, even denim! why not?
+Luff (Mast Sleeve) & Foot (Boom Sleeve) Fabric – Could be any tough fabric, even shower curtains! why not?

 Thread -anything you have.
 Get nylon thread if you fancy to go fancy-pantsy.